 If you suspect that your dog is in pain for any reason you should take him to your vet as soon as possible.
 He or she will be able to check your dog and make a diagnosis.
 Your vet will probably need to ask you some questions about what your dog has been doing, what he’s been eating and anything else that could have led to a problem.

 Some kinds of pain are acute — they may come on quickly and feel sharp to your dog.
 Other kinds of pain may be chronic and dull.
 These may be long-lasting and come on slowly, such as arthritis.
 Your vet may need to perform different kinds of tests and lab work to determine exactly what your dog is experiencing.

 Once your vet has made a diagnosis he or she will be able to prescribe a treatment for your dog.
 The treatment will, of course, depend on the diagnosis.
-Many kinds of pain are treated with anti-inflammatory such as NSAIDs (non-steroidal anti-inflammatory drugs).
+Many kinds of pain are treated with an anti-inflammatory such as NSAIDs (non-steroidal anti-inflammatory drugs).
 Chronic pain associated with arthritis can sometimes be reduced by helping your older, overweight dog lose a few pounds.
 Massage can help some kinds of pain.
 Too much exercise may be a bad thing for some conditions, but some forms of exercise can be helpful.
 For instance, swimming is often recommended for dogs with arthritis and joint pain.